 Now on to the actual topic of the day.
 My college experience thus far has not been very typical.
 During my freshman year, in which I was a double Music/Creative Writing major at Adams State University, I had a breakdown that led to my OCD diagnosis.
 Though I had some very good friends there, I wasn't reaching my full potential.
 I needed a more academically challenging and rewarding program, and I really missed interacting with people of my own religion.
 So I decided to apply to transfer to BYU - Idaho.

-I was accepted and put on the Winter/Spring track.
-For those of you who don't know, BYU - I has a three-track system, with a Fall, Winter, and Spring semesters, to which students are assigned two upon admission.
-I had been too late to apply for Fall, so being put in Winter made sense, but it did make us uneasy, because of my fibro.
-Fibromyalgia has issues in extreme temperatures, and in my case, I'm especially sensitive to cold.
+I was accepted there for sophomore year and put on the Winter/Spring track.
+For those of you who don't know, BYU - I has a trimester system with assigned tracks of two semesters.
+I'd applied too late for Fall, so being put in Winter made sense, but it also made me uneasy because of my fibromyalgia, which leaves me especially sensitive to cold.
 Rexburg, Idaho, happens to get very cold in the winter.

-It's honestly a bit of a miracle that I managed to make it to Winter semester at all, given how horrible I was doing over the summer.
-There are a lot of people to be credited for that, for helping to lift me up and stabilize me enough that I could resume college, albeit very unhappily.
-It was there, as you know, that I finally got my OCD diagnosis, and was able to get a lot more help thanks to that.
-I also ended up really enjoying the way the school works, even though I made next to no friends and had a rough time with one of my teachers.
+It's a bit of a miracle that I managed to make it to Winter semester at all, given how horribly I did over the summer.
+There are a lot of people to be credited for helping to stabilize me enough that I could resume college.
+It was at BYU - Idaho, as you know, that I finally got my diagnosis and was able to get a lot more help.
+I ended up really enjoying the way the school works, even though I made next to no friends and had a rough time with one of my teachers.

-That's your update for the moment.
-I am attending school again in September and I am in the process of both appealing my track decision and getting an ESA for college.
-When I get me my baby kitty, I will post you a picture, of course. :) I'm hopefully that all of this will make things easier for me.
+That's the update for the moment!
+When I get me my baby kitty, I will post a picture, of course. 😊 I'm hopeful that all of this will improve things for me.